JonathanTreffler/backblaze-personal-wine-container/README.md

 The Backblaze name, logo and application is the property of Backblaze, Inc.

 This docker does not redistribute the Backblaze application.
-It gets downloaded from the official Backblaze Servers or Internet Archive during the install process.
+It gets downloaded from the official Backblaze Servers during the install process.

 This docker image is based on @jlesage 's excellent [base image](https://github.com/jlesage/docker-baseimage-gui).